Aniket-3103/Coding-Club-Website/README.md

 ## Getting Started

-Get started with TimePass Frontend in a few simple steps.
+Get started with Coding Club Frontend in a few simple steps.

 ### Prerequisites